preciofishbone/OmniaDocsG2/using-communities/settings/index.rst

 Setting up a community is pretty straight forward.
 You need to be an Omnia Administrator or have separate access to the following in Omnia Admin:

-+ Provisioning templates
++ Provisioning templates (if no Provisioning template for communities has been created yet).
-+ Communities
++ Communities.

 Both these are part of the Business Profile settings.
+See below for links to more information.

+You also need to have Page Editor permissions to a suitable page to set upp access to the community.

 Prerequisite
 *************
 The only prerequisite is that a Provsioning template for Communites must have been created, see: `Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`

-**(This description is just started and it's not much here.
-Please come back to this page in a few days.)**

-This page is intended for page editors.
+Creating a Community
+**********************
+Do the following to create a community:

+1. Go to Omnia Admin.
+2. Open "Communities" in the Business Profile.
+3. Create a Community Site according to the description on this page: `Communities </admin-settings/business-group-settings/communities/index>`
+4. When the site has been created, note or copy the Url.
+5. Setup access to the community some way, using the Url.
+(More information about that below.)

 Setting up access to communities
 **********************************
-As default all colleagues has read access to all communities, and can also create discussions, knowledge articles and add comments.
-If needed, this can be set up some other way using the normal permission settings available in Omnia.

-One thing you, as a page editor, will have to consider is how to create access to communities for the users.
-There's, for example, no dedicated blocks for that purpose.
 You set up access using the options available in Omnia.
 Here's an example using banners for access to the various communities available:

 .. image:: communities-acccess-example.png

-(MY SUBSCRIPTIONS is an action button.)
+(MY SUBSCRIPTIONS is an action button in this example.)

-Settings in Omnia Admin
-*************************
-The settings available for an administrator in Omnia Admin is described here:

-+ :doc:`Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`
-+ :doc:`Communities (listing) </admin-settings/business-group-settings/communities/index>`
+This is just an example for inspiration.
+Access to communities can be set up many other ways in Omnia.